JureSeselj/discover-the-world/README.md

 ![Colour Pallet](/docs/colour-palette-image.png)

-* #FEDE00 - This colur will be used as background colour for play button and next button, also as a hover effect on navbar and choice answer.
+* #FEDE00 - This colur will be used as background colour for some button, also as a hover effect on navbar and choice answer.
 * #0C2144 - This colur will be used as text colour for questions, timer, progress text and as a background colour for buttons on high score and end page.
 * #019992 - This colur will be used as hover effect on play button, also as background colour on game page container and for pop-up explanation text.
 * #fafafa - This colour will be used as a text colour.